ZviRosenfeld/GeneticAlgorithmEngine/README.md

 - [PositionBasedCrossoverManager\<T> (POS)](/GeneticAlgorithm/Components/CrossoverManagers/PositionBasedCrossoverManager.cs): In PositionBasedCrossover, several positions are selected at random from the first parent.
 The genomes in those positions are copied as-is from the first parent.
 The rest of the genomes are coped from the second parent in order as long as the genome hasn't already been copied from parent1.
 Works on chromosomes of type VectorChromosome\<T>.
 (Available since 1.3.2)
 - [AlternatingPositionCrossover\<T> (AP)](/GeneticAlgorithm/Components/CrossoverManagers/AlternatingPositionCrossover.cs): In AlternatingPositionCrossover, we alternately select the next element of the first parent and the next element of the second parent, omitting the elements already present in the offspring.
 This guarantees that the child contains each genome exactly once.
 Works on chromosomes of type VectorChromosome\<T>.
 (Available since 1.3.2)
 - [EdgeRecombinationCrossover\<T> (ERO)](/GeneticAlgorithm/Components/CrossoverManagers/EdgeRecombinationCrossover.cs): Every genome has two neighborers in each chromosome - or between 2 to 4 neighbors between both its parents.
 In EdgeRecombinationCrossover we randomly chose a neighbor with the lease neighbors from one of these and continue with it.
 See [this](https://en.wikipedia.org/wiki/Edge_recombination_operator) for mote details.
 Works on chromosomes of type VectorChromosome\<T>.
 (Available since 1.3.3)
 - [HeuristicCrossover\<T> (HX)](/GeneticAlgorithm/Components/CrossoverManagers/HeuristicCrossover.cs): HeuristicCrossover is almost the same as EdgeRecombinationCrossover.
-The only diffrance is that in HeuristicCrossover we select the next neighbor at random from the neighbors of the current element.
+The only difference is that in HeuristicCrossover we select the next neighbor at random from the neighbors of the current element.
 In EdgeRecombinationCrossover we take the current element's neighbor with the least neighbors.
 Works on chromosomes of type VectorChromosome\<T>.
 (Available since 1.3.3)

 ### PopulationGenerators